 - as the ideal balance between aggressive activity and grounded serenity

-- as a mind that is cool—free from anger, fear, rumination, worry, negativity, and useless thinking; free from cognitive noise
+- as a mind that is cool = free from cognitive noise = free from anger, fear, rumination, worry, negativity, and useless thinking

 - as the psychoemotional structure underlying all flow, control, and relaxation activities